Playtime Staged Readings

 Congratulations to this year's winner Adam Fawcett whose play, Become The One, explores the budding romance between a seasoned AFL player and a younger man, examining the hyper-masculinity of sport and what happens to clandestine relationships when good intentions and patience aren't enough any more.

 Playtime aims to identify, support and develop new talent and get queer issues out there for mainstream audiences to consider and enjoy.
 The LGBTQIA+ community is diverse, exciting and full of stories and ideas that deserve to be heard on the stages of performing arts venues throughout the country.

-Join us for a unique night in the theatre to witness the first staged readings of brand new queer focussed theatre works.
-Playtime aims to identify and develop new talent and get queer stories out there for mainstream theatre audiences to enjoy.
+Playtime is a unique night in the theatre to witness the first staged readings of brand new queer focussed theatre works.

 Playtime Staged Readings 2018 features excerpts from new plays by playwrights Adam Fawcett (Lab Kelpie), Jayden Walker, Jessica McKerlie and Tobias Manderson-Galvin (MKA Theatre of New Writing).